csernazs/pytest-httpserver/CONTRIBUTION.md

   Due to the size of the project, there are no contribution agreements, but you are informally advised to accept that license.

-* Tt may be obvious but your code should make the software better, not worse.
+* It may be obvious but your code should make the software better, not worse.

 ## How to start developing